Position

 Qualifications

-• High school diploma or equivalent; additional education in chemical engineering or a related field is preferred.
+• High school diploma or equivalent; technical training or degree in chemical engineering, chemistry, or a related field is preferred.

-• Proven experience as a Chemical Process Operator or in a similar role.
+• Proven experience as a Chemical Process Operator or similar role in a manufacturing or production environment.

 • Strong understanding of chemical processes, equipment, and safety protocols.

-• Ability to read and interpret technical documents, such as blueprints and operating manuals.
+• Ability to read and interpret technical manuals, blueprints, and safety regulations.

 Is becoming a Chemical Process Operator a good career path?